OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 - Place conceptual modifiers on the bottom right.
 - Limit the number of elements in your icons.
 At 32px, limit the number of modifiers to a maximum of two.
 At 16px, limit the number of modifiers to one.

 Place base elements consistently across sizes.
-If base elements can't be centered in the frame, align them to the top left.
+If base elements can't be centered in the frame, align them to the top left, leaving the extra pixels on the bottom right.
 For best results, apply the padding guidelines listed in the following table.

 |**Icon size**|**Padding around base element**|
 |:---|:---|